RsyncProject/rsync/INSTALL.md

 to maintain the official rsync patches.
 If you ever need to build from a "detached head" git position then you'll need to manually chdir into the build dir to run make.
-I also like to create 2 more symlinks in the sourc dir:  ln -s build/rsync . ; ln -s build/testtmp .
+I also like to create 2 more symlinks in the source dir:  ln -s build/rsync . ; ln -s build/testtmp .

 ## Make compatibility